mpalssonur/OpenAIProjects/README.md

 # OpenAIProjects
-Playing around with the OpenAI API
+Playing around with the OpenAI API and related APIs.